amit280695/Renyi-Entropy-Analysis-of-angular-distribution-of-quasars-in-the-Gaia-unWISE-data/README.md

 This code calculates the Renyi entropy of orders 1 to 5.

+This code calculates the Renyi entropy of orders 1 to 5.

 To calculate the Rényi entropy of orders 1 to 5 for a specific masking configuration, uncomment the corresponding input file line (f_in) and assign the appropriate NSIDE value:

     Masking 1: